hcai-mms/hcai-mms.github.io/_persons/hasan.md

 # - "alumni": Other Alumni
 role: undergrad

-email: hasansamimetin@hotmail.com # this is your work e-mail address
+email: metin.hassan@jku.at # this is your work e-mail address
 image: /assets/images/team_colored/hasan.jpg # insert the relative link to your profile image
 organization: Johannes Kepler University Linz # usually you leave this unchanged, but if your have a different organization, feel free to change the property
 position: Student Research Assistant # This is the position that you have within your organization. e.g. "Project Assistant", "University Assistant", "Technical Support", "Student Research" (or whatever Marc tells you^^)